D. Sreeram Kumar

-Colonel D. Sreeram Kumar AC (born 11 January 1981) is a serving Indian Army officer who was decorated in 2010 with the Ashoka Chakra, India's highest peacetime gallantry decoration.
+D. Sreeram Kumar, AC (born 11 January 1981) is a commissioned officer in the Indian Army.
+In 2010, he was awarded the Ashoka Chakra, India's highest peacetime gallantry decoration.

 Early life

-Sreeram Kumar was born in Kovilpatti and did his schooling in Sainik School, Amaravathinagar and passed out in 1998.
-He did his under graduation at The American College in Madurai.
+Sreeram Kumar was born in Kovilpatti, Thoothukudi district, Tamil Nadu.
+He completed his schooling from Sainik School, Amaravathinagar in 1998.
+He completed his under graduation from The American College in Madurai.

 Army career

+Early career

-Kumar joined the Officers Training Academy, Chennai in October 2002 and received a short-service commission in 90 Medium Regiment (Artillery) on 20 March 2004, with the rank of lieutenant.
+Sreeram Kumar joined the Officers Training Academy, Chennai in October 2002 and received a short-service commission in 90 Medium Regiment (Artillery) on 20 March 2004, with the rank of lieutenant.
 On 20 March 2009, he received a regular commission (seniority from 20 October 2004) with the service number IC-66076A, and was promoted captain on 20 October 2006.
 Promoted acting major on 24 August 2008, he served with 39 Assam Rifles in Arunachal Pradesh (Operation Orchid) and later in Manipur (Operation Hifazat).

-Ashoka Chakra citation
+Ashoka Chakra

+In 2010, Sreeram Kumar was awarded the Ashoka Chakra, India's highest peacetime gallantry decoration.

 A brief about the action reads: